Nature block stack will get your toddler outdoors and strengthen small hand muscles.

 You can help your toddler with fine motor skills with simple activities such as this.

 Have your toddler practice fine motor skills and hand-eye coordination with this introduction to threading.
-Rather than using a string and beads, we took some wooded shapes with holes outside to thread through sticks.
+Rather than using string and beads, we took some wooded shapes with holes outside to thread through sticks.

-After my toddler had a feel for the blocks, I then took a stick and placed it vertically into the ground for Hayes to practice his hand-eye coordination.
+After my toddler had a feel for the blocks, I then took a stick and placed it vertically into the ground for my two-year-old to practice his hand-eye coordination.

 Next, I added a stick that looked fairly similar and placed it vertically into the ground.

 This time, I chose sticks with a different design and texture to see how he would manipulate the object to fit on the stick.
 I especially loved the stick that had a curve.
 My toddler had to find the hole in the stick and align it just right to slide down.

 He reaches for the different objects and points to the spot we played in our front yard.
-The activity improved his hand-eye coordination, allowed the muscles in his hands to become stronger, and we enjoyed our one on one time.
+The activity improved his hand-eye coordination, allowed the muscles in his hands to become stronger, and enjoyed our one-on-one time.